Report a problem

 VanSky Index

-Weather index for vanlifers: from 0 to 100.
-Calculated daily from real weather data — temperature, precipitation, wind and sun.
+A weather comfort index for travel: a 0–100 score.
+Recalculated daily from live weather data — temperature, rainfall, wind and sun.

 80–100 Ideal